Aliases for CASP9 Gene

 GeneCards Summary for CASP9 Gene

-CASP9 (Caspase 9, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP9 include cerebral hypoxia and dystrophinopathies.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
-GO annotations related to this gene include protein kinase binding and peptidase activity.
-An important paralog of this gene is CASP1.
+CASP9 (Caspase 9) is a Protein Coding gene.
+Diseases associated with CASP9 include Thoracic Cancer and Colorectal Cancer.
+Among its related pathways are Granzyme Pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and peptidase activity.
+An important paralog of this gene is CASP2.

 Caspases (cysteinyl aspartate proteases) are involved in the signaling pathways of apoptosis, necrosis and inflammation.
 These enzymes can be divided into initiators and effectors.
 The initiator isoforms are activated by, and interact with, upstream adaptor molecules.